 These NCERT solutions are provided here in pdf format for easy access of download for students

 Que.1.
-It is important to understand the sign of work done by a force on a body.
-Find whether the following are positive or negative:
+1 The sign of work done by a force on a body is important to understand.
+State carefully if the following quantities are positive or negative:

-(a) The work done in the lifting of a bucket by the use of a rope.
+(a) work done by a man in lifting a bucket out of a well by means of a rope tied to the bucket.

-(b) The work done by the force due to gravity in lifting the bucket.
+(b) work done by the gravitational force in the above case,

-(e) The work done by the resistive force of air on bringing a vibrating bob to rest.
+(e) work done by the resistive force of air on a vibrating pendulum in bringing it to rest

-(b) It can be noted that the displacement of the object is in upward direction whereas, the force due to gravity is in downward direction.
-Hence, the word done is negative.
+(b) It can be noted that the displacement of the object is in an upward direction whereas, the force due to gravity is in a downward direction.
+Hence, the work done is negative.

 (c) It can be observed that the direction of motion of the object is opposite to the direction of the frictional force.
 So, the work done is negative.